bahremsd/tmmax-workshop/README.md

 ## Step 5: Launching Jupyter Notebook

-Now that your environment is set up, you can launch Jupyter Notebook and start working with TMMax in the notebook interface.
+Now that your environment is set up, you can launch Jupyter Notebook and start working with tmmax in the notebook interface.

 1. Start Jupyter Notebook: